Journal of Global Change Data & Discovery2022.6(4):605-614

 Communication and searchable system

-Figure 1b Distribution of Gacha in the heritage site
+Figure 1 Maps of Bayan Wendur and distribution of Gacha in the heritage site

-Figure 2 DEM Zone and Slope of the Heritage Site
+Figure 2 Maps of DEM Zone and Slope of the Heritage Site

 3.2 Land Use and Nomadic System of Heritage Sites

-(1) Winter spring pasture: the proportion of grassland, forest and shrub forest is close to that of the whole heritage site.
-Although the proportion of "farmland" and "construction land" is less than 4%, this is the most obvious feature of the region, reflecting the relatively developed economy of winter and spring pastures.
+(1) Winter-Spring Pasture: the proportion of grassland, forest and shrub forest is close to that of the whole heritage site.
+Although the proportion of ??farmland?? and ??construction land?? is less than 4%, this is the most obvious feature of the region, reflecting the relatively developed economy of Winter-Spring Pasture.

-(2) Summer and autumn pasture: it has the advantages of wilderness and biodiversity.
+(2) Summer-Autumn pasture: it has the advantages of wilderness and biodiversity.
 First, because the land directly affected by human activities only accounts for 1.33% (0.73% of farmland, 0.17% of buildings, 0.43% of roads), while the proportion of other landscapes with more natural characteristics is as high as 98.67%.
-This makes the region have a resource that is scarce in modern society - wilderness or nature, which is of great significance to the development of ecotourism.
+This makes the region have a resource that is scarce in modern society??wilderness or nature, which is of great significance to the development of ecotourism.
 This kind of wilderness has improved the diversity of ground plants: there are nearly 300 species of herbage plants, including more than 30 kinds of medicinal plants commonly used by Mongolian people.
-The livestock products produced by the Summer and Autumn Pastures with diversified herbivores as the main raw materials have better quality.
-This natural and diversified herbivorous resource, as well as the length of feeding time, is also an important indicator for the selection of high-quality mutton in Europe [13].
+The livestock products produced by the Summer-Autumn Pasture with diversified herbivores have better quality.
+This natural and diversified herbivorous resource, as well as the length of feeding time, is also an important indicator for the selection of quality mutton in Europe[13].

-(3) Hanshan Forest.
-As grazing is prohibited in this area, this area mainly provides ecological services: providing water conservation, water and soil conservation, and biodiversity provenance for the north and south pastures; It provides three safe passages for nomadic travel, ensuring grazing and rest on the way; In winter and spring when forage resources are scarce, appropriate grazing can be carried out in the "experimental area" at the outermost periphery of the nature reserve; The forest ecosystem of Hanshan Mountain and the summer and autumn pastures have their own characteristics and complement each other, which is a complete system for the future development of ecotourism
+(3) Hanshan Forest Reserve.
+As grazing is prohibited in this area, this area mainly provides ecological services: providing water and soil conservation, and biodiversity provenance for the north and south pastures.
+It provides three safe passages for nomadic travel, ensuring grazing and rest on the way.
+In winter-spring period when forage resources are scarce, appropriate grazing can be carried out in the ??experimental area?? at the outermost periphery of the nature reserve.
+The forest ecosystem of Hanshan Mountain and the Summer-Autumn Pasture have their own characteristics and complement each other, which is a complete system for the future development of ecotourism.

-The roads related to nomadism in the heritage site are mainly as shown in Figure 4: at the end of May and the beginning of June every year, 21 Kacha in Winter Spring Pasture start to organize cattle and sheep for transfer, set out at each Kacha distribution center, and go north along the road.
-When crossing Hanshan Forest Farm, it is mainly divided into three routes: east line, middle line and west line.
-After entering the summer and autumn pastures, continue to move to their respective grazing areas according to the traditional grazing areas.
-In addition, in addition to the traditional conventions, more detailed spatial zoning map is required for the cattle and sheep of 21 Gacha (forest protection station) in Winter Spring Pasture to make better use of the grassland of 2 Gacha in Summer and Autumn Pasture for fine management.
+The roads related to nomadism in the heritage site are mainly as shown in Figure 4.
+At the end of May and the head of June, 21 Gachas in Winter-Spring Pasture start to organize cattle and sheep for transfer, set out at each Gacha distribution center, and go north along the roads.
+When crossing Hanshan Forest Reserve, it is mainly divided into three routes: east line, middle line and west line.
+After entering the Summer-Autumn Pasture, continue to move to their respective grazing areas according to the traditional conventions.
+In addition to the traditional conventions, more detailed spatial zoning map is required for the cattle and sheep of 21 Gachas (forest protection station) in Winter-Spring Pasture to make better use of the grassland of 2 Gachas in Summer-Autumn Pasture.

-Table 2 Area and percentage of 8 land cover types in Aqi nomadic area
+Table 2 Area and percentage of 8 land cover types in heritage site

 %